English curriculum at Holy Family Catholic Primary School

 At Holy Family we actively encourage reading at home.
 Asking your child questions while reading their book will give them a greater understanding of what they are reading.
 We also complete weekly reading challenges to enhance our understanding of key texts read.

-Please see below our reading expectations and activities completed for each year group.
+Please see below our reading expectations for each year group.

 Formative assessment is completed throughout all reading lessons through 'on the spot' marking and feedback from the teacher with the children.
 Please click on the following links to see our year group expectations and assessment focuses.